IgniteUI/indigo-design-docfx/en/components/stepper.md

 ## Steps

-Each Step consists of Indicator and Information.
-The Indicator comes with two types - Number and Icon.
-You can switch between the two using the `Type` property of the Step from the right properties panel in Figma.
-You can also choose whether you want to display only Indicator or Information.
-To do so, you can simply switch on/off the `Information` or `Indicator` boolean property on the right properties panel.
-You also have the option to show/hide the Subtitle by switching on/off the `Subtitle` boolean property of the nested Step component.
+Each Step consists of an Indicator and Information.
+The Indicator can be either a Number or an Icon, which you can toggle using the `Type` property in Figma’s right properties panel.
+You can also choose to display only the Indicator or only the Information by enabling or disabling the respective `Information` or `Indicator` boolean properties.
+Additionally, the Subtitle can be shown or hidden by toggling the `Subtitle` boolean property within the nested Step component.

 <img class="responsive-img" src="../images/step_number.png" srcset="../images/step_number@2x.png 2x" />
 <img class="responsive-img" src="../images/step_icon.png" srcset="../images/step_icon@2x.png 2x" />